From MozillaZine Knowledge Base

 This feature doesn't appear to be widely used (yet).
 If you use it be careful about how you configure Thunderbird to check for new mail to avoid it downloading folders that you didn't expect.
 For example, it might download messages for a folder that was unsubscribed, due to the IMAP server sending a IDLE command to notify Thunderbird that there were new messages in that folder.

-None of the autosync_offline_stores preferences exist, though Thunderbird has built-in support for them.
+None of the account-specific autosync_offline_stores preferences exist, though Thunderbird has built-in support for them.
 You need to create them.
 The easiest way is to use the Config Editor.
 See this article for how to do that.

 Use message filters